 (a) A minor or major penalty shall be assessed for hooking an opponent.

-(b) A major plus game misconduct penalty shall be assessed to any player who injures an opponent as a result of hooking.
+(b) A major plus game misconduct penalty shall be assessed to any player who recklessly endangers an opponent as a result of hooking.

 (c) A match penalty for reckless endangerment may also be assessed for hooking.